Pukabyte/fake-torrent-server/README.md

 # Fake Torrent Server

-A FastAPI server that generates fake .torrent files based on media information from Radarr/Sonarr and Zilean for use with DebriDav's Easynews Implementation
+A FastAPI server that generates fake .torrent files based on media information from Radarr/Sonarr and Zilean for use with DebriDav's Easynews Implementation.

 ## Features